mclemente/fvtt-chat-tabs/README.md

 ## To integrate with Customizable Chat Tabs

-Your module should call on `init` hook `window.tabbedchat.register(key: string, name?: string, desctipion?: string)` function.
+Your module should call on `chat-tabs` hook `game.chatTabs.register(key: string, name?: string, desctipion?: string)` function.

-Arguments:\
+Arguments:

 -   `key` - name of you module
 -   `name` - user friendly name.
 It will show in settings